CLEANit/MatSimPy/docs/slist.md

 This page is a WIP for documentation relating to the string & list functions of MatSimPy.

-## trim_nums
+## trim_nums [^1]
 <dl>
 <dt>def trim_nums(string_name, num_pos = 0)</dt>
 <dd>
 This allows integer values to be picked out from filenames.
 A specified integer value is used as an index to return an integer found in the filepath.
-Adapted from resource [here](https://stackoverflow.com/questions/14008440/how-to-extract-numbers-from-filename-in-python)
+Adapted from resource in footnote.
 </dd>
 </dl>